 3000 Guildford Way

-Address Change fees are outlined in the City’s Building Bylaw as well as the Coquitlam Fees and Charges Bylaw Schedule "D" (PDF).
+For more information on Address Change fees, please refer to the Fees and Charges Bylaw Schedule "D" (PDF).

-Damage deposits are required at the permit stage for new single and multiple family building permits.
-For information about costs please contact the Building Permits Division at 604-927-3441.
+For more information about damage deposit costs, please contact the Building Permits Division at 604-927-3441.

 Water service shut-off keys are available for a refundable cash deposit of $50 at the Austin Service Centre, 500 Mariner Way, you must return the keys within 30 days for a deposit refund.